Mobility Allowance (MOB) Employment/Training Reviews 008-10030020

 7 |

 Check employment and income screens + Read more ...
 In Customer First, check the Employment/Training Summary (ETS) and Employment Income Summary (EANS) screens for details of the customer’s employment income and hours.
-To navigate to the ETS screen:
+To go to the ETS screen:

 |